soen6441Group14/Game/README.md

 # Game
-A turned based RPG game.
+A turned based RPG game based on a limited version of the Dnd20 ruleset.